 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A: There’s been mixed data over the years.
-But there was a relatively large 2019 National Institutes of Health study that looked at this risk in more than 45,000 women.
-Called the Sister Study, it examined the relationship between breast cancer and the use of hair dye and hair straightener.
+A relatively large National Institutes of Health study in 2019 examined the relationship between breast cancer and the use of hair dye and chemical hair straighteners.
+The Sister Study involved more than 45,000 women.

 Researchers found that:

-Straightener use in the 12 months before enrollment in the study was associated with an 18% higher breast cancer risk, with more frequent use associated with higher risk.
-For example, those that used straighteners every 5 to 8 weeks had a 31% higher breast cancer risk.
+Straightener use in the 12 months before enrollment in the study was associated with an 18% higher breast cancer risk.
+More frequent use brought higher risk, too.
+For example, those who used straighteners every five to eight weeks had a 31% higher breast cancer risk.